 Shortly later another group on the same issue – now the taxi drivers.

 San Cristobal is definitely not a town with skyscrapers.
 Mostly just 1 storey, …

 … maybe except the Zocalo – the central plaza.

 It’s dominated by the town’s famous cathedral.
 Unfortunately, it’s currently under renovation.
 Maybe a victim of the 2017 earthquake.
 The fence to the construction site is being converted into temporary murals.
 Thus, still something to admire.

 On the square in front of cathedral there are 100s of people queuing up.
 We’re a little astonished – especially as we discover how heavily guarded they are.
 Finally, we realize that these people coming from surrounding villages are just waiting for hours in front of a bank.
 Well, money matters.

 Walking around town.
-They have they’re Arco del Carmen – the former gateway to the town.
-Or, incredible viewpoints you can get to after climbing a few 100 steps.
+They have their Arco del Carmen – the former gateway to the town.
+And incredible viewpoints you can get to after climbing up a few 100 steps.
 They just forget to tell you that being well above the town doesn’t mean a great view because there are too many trees on the top.